-A letter from Carl Dair to Jack Trevett, President of Cooper & Beatty, May 11, 1951
+Holographic letter from Carl Dair to Jack Trevett, President of Cooper & Beatty – document, 1951

-Throughout his career Dair used a version of the classic Italic hand that was, at that time, being promoted as the handwriting that should be taught in grade schools.
-In this letter he obviously used a finer nib than in much of his later correspondence.
-The initial letters in the company logo; c, e, d, are also calligraphic forms by Dair using a broad nib pen.
-The identical lower strokes on all three letters create a strong baseline rhythm.
+Throughout his life, Carl Dair wrote in a version of the classic Italic hand – the same style that, at the time, was being promoted as a model for handwriting in schools.
+The three initial letters in the company logo; c, e, d, are also calligraphic forms written by Dair using a broad-nib pen.
+The identical bottom strokes on all three letters create a strong baseline rhythm.

 Main image for this archive item.
 Click to enlarge the image.